Therapy Content Marketing FAQs.

-“Content” marketing is the process of creating resources of value as defined by your ideal online audience’s information-gathering behaviors, that position your organization as a trusted source, and reliable service provider.
-All marketing efforts, regardless of approach, must tie back to the consumption of goods and services.
+Therapy “content” marketing is the process of creating resources of value as defined by your ideal client’s online information-gathering behaviors, that position you as a trusted source, and reliable provider of therapeutic services.

 Read more about content marketing here.

-No. Content marketing is cost-effective for small businesses owners because it focuses on storytelling to effectively communicate a business’s value and authority to online audiences through owned and earned media (which are often low-cost or free).
+No. Content marketing is cost-effective for private practice owners because it focuses on online storytelling to effectively communicate a business’s value and authority to new and existing audiences through owned and earned media (which are often low-cost or free).

-Read about our services on our pricing page.
+Read about our therapy marketing services on our pricing page.

-To market any service business, you will need to conduct the following:
+To market any business, you need to conduct the following:

-1. Gather the intelligence you need to validate demand for your business.
+- Gather the intelligence you need to validate demand for your practice.

-2. Develop value-based messaging to effectively promote your services.
+- Develop value-based messaging to effectively promote your therapeutic services.

 All efforts that follow, including the content generated to disseminate your value-based messaging, should tie back to the evidence you procure through conversations with clients, questions received at events, and feedback delivered online.